jlan84/pandas-assignment/introduction_to_data_science_HW_assignment.md

 Let's try to figure out the difference between the two, since the documentation on the data does not mention anything.___

-### Exercise 3.2: Compare the files in SFBusinesses with
+1. Compare the files in SFBusinesses with SFFoodProgram_Complete_Data.
-SFFoodProgram_Complete_Data.
 For the corresponding files:
   * Display the first 5 lines of each file.
   * Compare the column names, column contents, and number of columns.
   * Compare the number of lines (records), word counts, and file size.

 #### Extra Credit:

 * Use [AWK](http://en.wikipedia.org/wiki/AWK) and Python to automate this for all the files in the directory (e.g. pass in two directories and spit out the relevant metrics)